Depth-Oriented Psychotherapy for People Under Sustained Pressure

 My work is structured and formulation-led.
 Rather than relying on open-ended discussion alone, sessions are focused and analytic, examining the interactions between thought, behaviour, emotion and physiological response.

 Where appropriate, we incorporate behavioural experiments, attentional training and hypnotic techniques to strengthen regulation and integrate new patterns.
-The emphasis is on careful examination and sustained application rather than rapid optimisation.
+The emphasis is on careful examination and sustained application rather than surface-level fixes.

 Integrated Clinical Framework